SSJS If & Switch

 };

-• Use either break statement to end each case or use the return statement if in function.
+statement if in function.
 Otherwise, the switch will also execute all below cases until it encounters one of the above keywords (or hits the last scenario).
-Of course, there might be some edge scenarios where you want this exact behaviour to happen.
+Of course, there might be some edge scenarios where you want this exact behaviour to happen. - Always use

-• Always use default statement, even if you believe it will never be triggered (not required, but best practice).
-Use it to handle the scenario you haven't considered.
+statement, even if you believe it will never be triggered (not required, but best practice).
+Use it to handle the scenario you haven't considered. - Cases in a